 b.
 You want to try to qualify for a stronger merit award at a college.

-7. If you receive testing accommodations for school tests, you do not automatically receive them on the SAT/ACT.
+c.
+You feel that your first scores don’t represent your best ability. - If you receive testing accommodations for school tests, you do not automatically receive them on the SAT/ACT.
 Your accommodations must be approved by the test agency.
 Speak to your school counselor to start the approval process.

 Resources